-Maximally Productive Use: The uses remaining to this point are now reduced to recreational and investment uses together with the supplementing agricultural and limited residential development uses.
+Maximally Productive Use: The uses remaining to this point are now reduced to rural residential development, investment, and recreational uses.
+As described earlier, the subject properties are primarily rural rangeland properties with good mountain and river valley views.

-As described earlier, the subject properties are primarily rural rangeland properties with good mountain views that historically have been used for livestock grazing.
 It is important to note that in order to assign a highest and best use to the subject properties, the Appraisers have considered four primary screens that revolve around economic, legal, physical and productive use of the property.
 As described, a conclusion that any single use is considered the most productive use of the property is generally not supported in an analysis of the market and of the sales used for comparison purposes.
-The sale properties analyzed and cited herein reflect values influenced by numerous active physical uses such as agriculture, residential, and recreational development, as well as numerous intrinsic and anticipated uses relative to speculation and future benefits to be derived from these properties.
-The maximally productive use, or that use which generates the greatest overall return, appears to be a combination of the above uses that is termed a Recreational Agricultural Use with investment overtones.
-Thus, the Highest and Best Use of the subject property, as is vacant, is deemed to be a Recreational Agricultural Use.
+The sale properties reflect values influenced by numerous active physical uses such as residential and recreational development, as well as numerous intrinsic and anticipated uses relative to speculation and future benefits to be derived from these properties.
+The maximally productive use, or that use which generates the greatest overall return, appears to be a combination of the above uses that is termed a Rural Residential Recreational Use with investment overtones.
+The current agricultural use is deemed to be an interim use.
+Thus, the Highest and Best Use of the subject property, as vacant, is deemed to be a Rural Residential and/or Recreational Use.